lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 In the coming years, *real commissioning data* will be released as Data Preview 1 (DP1) and DP2, as described in the `plans for early science with Rubin Observatory <https://lsst.org/scientists/early-science>`_.

-Use the simulated LSST-like data set of DP0 to prepare your custom analysis software now, and be ready for early science with future data previews.
+For example, use the simulated LSST-like data set of DP0 to generate and test your custom analysis software now, so that you're more prepared for early science with future data previews.

 Beyond these two main activities, all delegates are invited to take on additional activities that will **inform and improve RSP development**, and/or **extend and enhance the benefits of DP0** within the science community beyond the limited number